Skip to contents

 coords

 A matrix, data.frame, tibble::tbl_df-class, sf::sf(), or terra::SpatVector() object containing point or polygon coordinates in decimal degrees (lonlat/geographic format, EPSG 4326).
 Longitude must fall between -40.5 and 75.5 degrees, and latitude between 25.5 and 75.5 degrees.
-If coords is a matrix, it must have only two columns: the first with longitude and the second with latitude data.
+If coords is a matrix, it must have exactly two columns: the first containing longitude and the second containing latitude.
 If coords is a data.frame or a tbl_df, it must contain at least two columns called lon and lat with longitude and latitude coordinates, respectively.

 climatic_var

 Character.
-Climatic variables to be downloaded ('Tmax', 'Tmin', 'Tavg' or 'Prcp').
+Climate variables to download ("Tmax", "Tmin", "Tavg", or "Prcp").
 Various elements can be concatenated in the vector.

 period